 Step 3.
 Hide the defaults column

 Customize the columns on your tracking leaderboard by hiding any of the default columns shown below.

-To select the defaults:
+To select the defaults, do the following:

 - Click settings.